-Runtime Semantics: RepeatMatcher Abstract Operation
+21.2.2.5.1 Runtime Semantics: RepeatMatcher Abstract Operation

-The abstract operation RepeatMatcher takes eight parameters, a Matcher m, an integer min, an integer (or ∞) max, a Boolean greedy, a State x, a Continuation c, an integer parenIndex, and an integer parenCount, and performs the following:
+The abstract operation RepeatMatcher takes eight parameters, a Matcher m, an integer min, and an integer min, and performs the following:

-- 1. If max is zero, then call c(x) and return its result. - Create an internal Continuation closure d that takes one State argument y and performs the following: 1.
-If min is zero and y's endIndex is equal to x's endIndex, then return failure. - 2.
+If max is zero, then call c(x) and return its result.

+Create an internal Continuation closure d that takes one State argument y and performs the following:

+If min is zero and y's endIndex is equal to x's endIndex, then return failure.

 If min is zero then let min2 be zero; otherwise let min2 be min-1.

-3. If max is ∞ , then let max2 be ∞ ; otherwise let max2 be max-1.
+If max is $\infty$ , then let max2 be $\infty$ ; otherwise let max2 be max-1.

-- 4. Call RepeatMatcher(m, min2, max2, greedy, y, c, parenIndex, parenCount) and return its result.
+Call RepeatMatcher(m, min2, max2, greedy, y, c, parenIndex, parenCount) and return its result.

-- 3. Let cap be a fresh copy of x's captures List.
+Let cap be a fresh copy of x's captures List.

-- 4. For every integer k that satisfies parenIndex < k and $k \le parenIndex+parenCount$, set cap[k] to undefined.
+For every integer k that satisfies parenIndex < k and $k \le parenIndex + parenCount$ , set cap[k] to undefined.

-- 5. Let e be x's endIndex.

-- 6. Let xr be the State (e, cap).
+Let xr be the State (e, cap).

-- 7. If min is not zero, then call m(xr, d) and return its result.
+If min is not zero, then call m(xr, d) and return its result.

-- 8. If greedy is false, then
+If greedy is false, then

-- a.
 Call c(x) and let z be its result.

-- b.
 If z is not failure, return z.

-- c.
 Call m(xr, d) and return its result.

-- 9. Call m(xr, d) and let z be its result.
+Call m(xr, d) and let z be its result.

-- 10. If z is not failure, return z.
+If z is not failure, return z.

-11. Call c(x) and return its result.
+Call c(x) and return its result.

 NOTE 1 An Atom followed by a Quantifier is repeated the number of times specified by the Quantifier.
 A Quantifier can be non-greedy, in which case the Atom pattern is repeated as few times as possible while still matching the sequel, or it can be greedy, in which case the Atom pattern is repeated as many times as possible while still matching the sequel.
-The Atom pattern is repeated rather than the input String that it matches, so different repetitions of the Atom can match different input substrings.
+The Atom pattern is repeated rather than the input character sequence that it matches, so different repetitions of the Atom can match different input substrings.

 NOTE 2 If the Atom and the sequel of the regular expression all have choice points, the Atom is first matched as many (or as few, if non-greedy) times as possible.
 All choices in the sequel are tried before moving on to the next choice in the last repetition of Atom.
-All choices in the last (n^{th}) repetition of Atom are tried before moving on to the next choice in the next-to-last $(n-1)^{st}$ repetition of Atom; at which point it may turn out that more or fewer repetitions of Atom are now possible; these are exhausted (again, starting with either as few or as many as possible) before moving on to the next choice in the $(n-1)^{st}$ repetition of Atom are now possible;
+All choices in the last (nth) repetition of Atom are tried before moving on to the next choice in the next-to-last (n-1)st repetition of Atom; at which point it may turn out that more or fewer repetitions of Atom are now possible; these are exhausted (again, starting with either as few or as many as possible) before moving on to the next choice in the (n-1)st repetition of Atom and so on.